 What is Orthodox Christianity?
 An Answer in Three Partsaims to employ the aesthetics and resources of the Orthodox Church in order to reinforce the content of the message.
 Rather than conventional movie-making techniques like interviewed subjects, the use of actors, or narrator, this documentary uses still images, readable text, and other aesthetic elements to explain He Who came as both Word (Logos) and Image (Icon).

-The August 2025 “Pastoral Changes” — the official announcements of ordinations, assignments, releases, and related matters affecting the clergy of the Orthodox Church in America, as issued by the Office of the Chancellor, Archpriest Alessandro Mar... (show less)
+The September through December 2025 “Pastoral Changes” — the official announcements of ordinations, assignments, releases, and related matters affecting the clergy of the Orthodox Church in America, as issued by the Office of the Chancellor, Archp... (show less)

 Original Photo from St. Seraphim Chapel at St. Anthony Monastery-Florence, AZ